vuejs/vuepress/docs/guide/deployment.md

     If you are deploying to `https://<USERNAME>.github.io/<REPO>/`, for example your repository is at `https://github.com/<USERNAME>/<REPO>`, then set `base` to `"/<REPO>/"`.

 2. Choose your preferred CI tools.
-Here we take [GitHub Actions](https://github.com/features/actions) for example.
+Here we take [GitHub Actions](https://github.com/features/actions) as an example.

     Create `.github/workflows/docs.yml` to set up the workflow.